 Fisher Funds TWO KiwiSaver Scheme members who permanently immigrate to Australia, cannot make a cash withdrawal.
-However, if your balance is below the maximum transfer amount set by Australian legislation you can transfer your full KiwiSaver entitlement, including member tax credits, to an Australian complying superannuation scheme, which accepts such transfers.
+However, if your balance is below the maximum transfer amount set by Australian legislation you can transfer your full KiwiSaver entitlement, including Government contributions, to an Australian complying superannuation scheme, which accepts such transfers.